 waterways (more than Venice),

 (more than Paris) and is the UK’s

 In 2018, the UK’s second city finds itself on the cusp of an exciting period of change.
 Birmingham and the West Midlands are at the forefront of innovation with the imminent arrival of the new high-speed rail network HS2 (which will cut journey times to the capital to 49 minutes) and Birmingham has been chosen for the UK’s first 5G network.
-Nearby Coventry has been named City of Culture for 2021 and Birmingham will also host the Commonwealth Games in 2022.
-Leading broadcaster Channel 4 has also shortlisted Birmingham for the new home of its national headquarters.
+Coventry has been named City of Culture for 2021 and Birmingham will also host the Commonwealth Games in 2022.
 The West Midlands is home to the UK’s largest gaming cluster, ‘Silicon Spa’.

-Peaky Blinders creator Steven Knight’s ‘Mercian Film Studios’ is expected in the next few years and West Midlands Production Fund invests in production in the region.
+Peaky Blinders’ creator Steven Knight is developing plans for a new film studio in Birmingham and the West Midlands Production Fund invests in production in the region.
 Film Birmingham is central in supporting the ever-evolving TV and film production base and the wealth of creative talent here in the West Midlands.
-We work closely with a broad range of leading industry partners to promote Birmingham and the wider region as a key destination for international film and TV production including the British Film Institute (BFI), Creative England and West Midlands Screen Bureau.
+We work closely with a broad range of leading industry partners to promote the region as a key destination for international film and TV production including the British Film Institute (BFI) and Creative England.

 A free-flowing creative hub

 and home to some of the best

 We have top ranked universities for film production in creative writing and drama.
 The BFI play a key role in teaching and mentoring the next generation of storytellers via their scheme to teach and enthuse young people through the medium of film.
 The West Midlands is truly becoming a reliable conveyor belt of talent and intelligent projects.